 Technology program application.

-- Math and science courses must be completed within five calendar years of applying to the program.
+- Minimum Math and Science cumulative GPA: 2.5 or higher on a 4.0 scale for all math and science courses completed at the 100-level or above and within five calendar years of applying to the program.

-- Must provide documentation of a minimum of 8 hours of job shadowing in the general radiology (x-ray) department of a hospital.
+- Must provide documentation of a minimum of 8 hours of job shadowing in a hospital-based, general radiology (x-ray) department.
 Job shadowing must be completed prior to application to the program.
-Follow the link at the bottom of this section to the documentation of career shadowing experience form.
+Follow the link below to access the job shadowing form.

 - All applicants must complete a criminal background check and drug screen through a college-approved background screening company prior to the beginning of the fall semester of admission.
 The student will be responsible for the cost of the background check and drug screen.
 Students not passing the criminal background check and/or drug screen may be prohibited from participating in clinical education.
 This will prevent the student from being able to complete all program requirements for graduation.